bhvieira/bhvieira.github.io/publications/2020/01/Neuroinformatics.md

 Gustavo envisioned the project, developed the tool, wrote the paper and ran all experiments.
 My role in the paper was solely rounding off some rough edges, documentation, distribution and reviewing.
-Personode is open-source, and can be extended in the future.
+Personode is open-source, and can be extended in the future depending on the community necessities.

 ## Abstract